Redone0001/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 - Pilots will use anything you say against you
 - You will get pings and trolled in discord

-To officially join the training program contact your favorite council member or FC Trainer to join.
+To officially join the training program contact your favorite FC Trainer to join.

 ## Training Program Stages